FHA Loan Requirement & Fundamentals

 FHA stands for the Federal Housing Administration.
 The FHA loan allows borrowers to purchase a home with a low down payment.
 Currently the minimum is 3.5%.
 The government actually started the program back in the 1930’s following the great depression.
 It was meant to stimulate the housing market as the banks were afraid to lend money, and most people didn't have a down payment.

 You need a 580 middle score for an FHA loan.
+However, lower scores may be allowed with 10% down.
 In the mortgage business we are always looking for 3 trade lines of credit activity.
 We love to see them on the credit report, and 12 months history is the minimum length required for us to officially use it.
 This can include car payments, existing mortgages, credit cards, and other lines of credit or installment loans.
-If you don’t have 3 trade lines on your credit report, oftentimes we can use alternative trade lines.
+If you don't have 3 trade lines on your credit report, oftentimes we can use alternative trade lines.
 This can include things like electric bills, car insurance, and cable.
 The lenders favorite is rent.
 It’s always preferable to show cancelled checks for rent, so it is always better to pay your rent with a check instead of cash.

 Derogatory credit like bankruptcies, foreclosures, and short sales can impact your ability to be approved for an FHA loan regardless of your score.
 If you have filed bankruptcy, you must wait 3 years after discharge, 2 years with an exception before you can get approved for an FHA loan.
 You have to be able to document a significant hardship to get an exception.
 The seasoning period for a foreclosure is 3 years, with no wiggle room or exceptions allowed.
 For a short sale, you will have to wait 2 years.
 If there is a bankruptcy with a short sale, you are back at the 3 year mark before you can obtain FHA financing.

 Most of our underwriters allow a small amount of collection activity.
 Medical bills are pretty much ignored, and obviously the older any credit card collections the better.
-A maximum dollar amount of $5000 for total collection is a good rule of thumb, but this is really a subjective issue and the strength of the file may cause the underwriter to increase or decrease this amount.
-The main point is that even if you have some collections, that doesn’t mean you cannot get approved for an FHA loan.
-You can find out if you are qualified to buy within minutes…
+A maximum dollar amount for total collection this is really a subjective issue and the strength of the file will affect what the underwriter will allow.
+The main point is that even if you have some collections, that doesn't mean you cannot get approved for an FHA loan.
+You can find out if you are qualified to buy within minutes...

 When it comes to qualifying for an FHA loan you will need to have 2 years of work history.
 It can be for different companies but preferably it will be in the same type of work.
 The one exception where you can obtain an FHA loan with less time on the job, is if you just graduated from college or trade school, and your degree is in the field you are now working in.
 We would need you to provide your degree and transcripts for verification.
 If you are self employed, you will be require to produce 2 years of tax returns.
 It is important to find out how much home you qualify to purchase before you look at houses.